dacostapiece/callhome/README.md

 ```

 <b>UPDATED_INTERFACES_PY CRONJOB</b><br>
-myip.py scripts tell us on startup what are the at the moment associated IP addresses for WIRED, WLAN and Tunnel VPN for Raspberry device, but what<br> if the device reboots or changes any of those IP addresses somehow?
-This script grabs current network scenario and compares to a previous file<br> having prior network configuration, if there's any change, this scripts sends out an e-mail advising us what has changed.<br>
+myip.py scripts tell us on startup what are the at the moment associated IP addresses for <b>WIRED, WLAN and Tunnel VPN </b>for Raspberry device, but what if the device reboots or changes any of those IP addresses somehow?
+This script grabs current network scenario and <br>
+compares to a previous file having prior network configuration, if there's any change, this scripts sends out an e-mail <br>
+advising us what has changed.<br>

 ```bash
 */5 * * * * /usr/bin/python /home/user/callhome/updated_interfaces.py >>/tmp/updated_interfaces_cron.log 2>&1
 ```